RedstoneMaster011/ConfigAPI/README.md

 - **Search** — filters by name, description, category, and badge labels
 - **Sort** — alphabetical or enabled-first
 - **Filters** — hide/show experimental options, show only enabled options
-- **Conflict prompts** — automatic UI when enabling a conflicting option
+- **Conflict prompts** — automatic UI when enabling a conflicting toggle option
 - **Reset to defaults** — with a confirmation prompt
 - **Persistent state** — saved to `config/configapi/<namespace>.json` on Done